-If you have seen the city centre and want to explore a little further afield these Adelaide day trip ideas may just be the inspiration you need to see a little more of the regions surrounding the South Australian capital.
+If you have seen the city centre and want to explore a little further afield these Adelaide day trip ideas may just be the inspiration you need to see a little more of the regions surrounding South Australia’s capital city.

 Adelaide Hills Day Trip

-In as little as 20 minutes from the city centre, you can be walking through the Mount Lofty Botanic Gardens, cuddling koalas at Cleland Conservation Park and watching the sunset from the Mount Lofty Summit.
-Buses run to these locations from the city.
+In as little as 20 minutes from the city centre, you can be walking through the Mount Lofty Botanic Gardens, cuddling koalas at Cleland Conservation Park, and watching the sunset from the Mount Lofty Summit.
+Buses run to these locations from the city centre.

-If you are travelling with children, you have to visit the Big Rocking Horse in Gumeracha and the Farm Barn in Hahndorf.
-Melba Chocolates in Woodside is also a bit of yummy fun too.
+If you are travelling with children, visit the Big Rocking Horse in Gumeracha and the Farm Barn in Hahndorf.
+Melba Chocolates in Woodside are also a bit of yummy fun too.

 Depending on when you visit, there are opportunities to do some fruit picking.
 Check out Beerenberg for strawberries and Glen Ewin Estate for figs. The National Motor Museum in Birdwood is a must-see if you’re a petrol head.

-With over 50 wineries, an Adelaide Hills wine tour is a great day.
+With over 50 wineries, wine tasting is always an option.
+An Adelaide Hills wine tour is a great day out.
 The views from some cellar doors are spectacular.

 Distance from Adelaide: It’s only 20 minutes from the city to Mount Lofty, a little further to Hardorf.
 The Adelaide Hills are best explored by car; however, you can explore Hardorf or Mount Lofty using the local bus from the city.